Why Your Body is a Hypocrite

 I am currently reading a great book by Robert Kurzban called Why Everyone (Else) is a Hypocrite.
 The title is a little bit misleading, because the book is not so much about explaining why people lie, but more about working through implications of the modular theory of mind.
 Kurzban is an evolutionary psychologist, and one of EP’s main theoretical claims is that the mind is modular, meaning that it evolved to have certain specific competencies, as opposed to a general all-purpose problem solving intelligence.

-This idea is most obviously understood in reference to creatures that are far less intelligent than humans, such as spiders.
-Spiders are basically architectural geniuses when it comes to building webs, and are also very good at solving problems related to getting food, avoiding predation, and finding mates.
-But outside these specific contexts, they are not so smart.
+This idea is best understood in reference to creatures that are far less intelligent than humans, such as spiders.
+Spiders are architectural geniuses when it comes to building webs, and are also very good at solving problems related to getting food, avoiding predation, and finding mates.
+But outside these specific contexts, they are idiots.

-So natural selection equips living things with specific cognitive competencies related to survival and procreation, not a general all-purpose intelligence.
-In this sense, the mind can be viewed as a smart phone with various apps, or a swiss army knife with separate tools.
+Natural selection provides living things with specific cognitive competencies, not a general all-purpose intelligence.
+We can look at the mind as a smart phone with various apps, or a swiss army knife with separate tools.
 Humans have far more computing power and apps than spiders, but it is the same basic modular operating system, which is why we are amazing geniuses in certain areas, such as motor control and language (where we outperform any computer), and not so strong in others, such as math computation (where we are put to shame by simple calculators.)

 Kurzban’s interesting twist on this idea is that the different modules don’t necessarily share information with each other.
 They often work independently, and mistakes in one area can’t necessarily be corrected by more accurate information in another.
 He uses two common visual illusions to illustrate.